auth0/docs/articles/quickstart/native/ionic-react/interactive.md

 ::::checkpoint
 :::checkpoint-default
 Provide a way for your users to log out of your application.
-Verify that you are redirected to Auth0 and then to the address you specified in the `returnTo` parameter and that you are no longer logged in to your application.
+Verify that you redirect to Auth0 and then to the address you specified in the `returnTo` parameter.
+Check that you are no longer logged in to your application.
 :::

 :::checkpoint-failure
 Sorry about that.
 Here's a couple things to double check:

-- check that the URL you provided to in the `returnTo` parameter is registered as an allowed callback URL in your Auth0 dashboard
+- check that the URL you provided to in the `returnTo` parameter is registered as an allowed callback URL in your Auth0 Dashboard
   :::
   ::::

 ## Show the user profile {{{ data-action=code data-code="user-profile.tsx" }}}

-The Auth0 React SDK helps you retrieve the [user's profile](https://auth0.com/docs/users/concepts/overview-user-profile) associated with logged-in users quickly in whatever component you need, such as their name or profile picture, to personalize the user interface.
+The Auth0 React SDK retrieves the [user's profile](https://auth0.com/docs/users/concepts/overview-user-profile) associated with logged-in users in whatever component you need, such as their name or profile picture, to personalize the user interface.
 The profile information is available through the `user` property exposed by the `useAuth0()` hook.

-As the initialization of the SDK is asynchronous, guard the reading of the user profile by checking the `isLoading` and `user` properties.
+Initializing the SDK is asynchronous, and you should guard the user profile by checking the `isLoading` and `user` properties.
 Once `isLoading` is `false` and `user` has a value, the user profile can be used.

 ::::checkpoint
 :::checkpoint-default
-Provide a way for your users to see their user profile details within the app, and verify that you are able to retrieve and see your profile information on screen once you have logged in.
+Provide a way for your users to see their user profile details within the app and verify you are able to retrieve and see your profile information on screen once you have logged in.
 :::

 :::checkpoint-failure